Autumn1998/RAFT_CAGRA_EVAL/README.md

 mkdir build
 cd build
 cmake ..
-make -j32 # It takes for a while cd ..
+make -j32 # it will take for a while cd ..
 ```